-In this section, we briefly review the Dirac argument\cite{diracbook} for gauge theories.
+In this section, we briefly review the Dirac argument \cite{diracbook} for gauge theories.
 We then show, by applying a Dirac like argument to GR, that one can arrive at a set of consistency conditions which lead to constraints on the theory.
-The mathematics is similar to that used in HKT\cite{hojman1976geometrodynamics}, which exploits the algebroid nature of GR to arrive at the constraint surface.
+The mathematics is similar to that used in HKT \cite{hojman1976geometrodynamics}, which exploits the algebroid nature of GR to arrive at the constraint surface.
 We then extend this method to the case of CQ master equations.
 In particular, this provides a methodology to derive a set of constraints for CQ theories which are linear in $N, N^a$ which is a central result of this paper.

-\subsection{Dirac Argument for Hamiltonian Systems}
+\subsection{Dirac argument for Hamiltonian systems}

 Hamiltonian gauge theories generically have actions of the form \cite{diracbook, banados}

 which define equations of motion and constraints